cyberbotics/webots/docs/guide/using-your-ide.md

 [CMake](https://cmake.org) is a cross-platform free and open-source software tool for managing the build process of software using a compiler-independent method.
 Using [its generators](https://cmake.org/cmake/help/v3.0/manual/cmake-generators.7.html), it generates native build environments, such as `XCode`, `CodeBlocks`, `Sublime Text 2` or `Eclipse` projects.
+The actual build is processed in these environments.

-Copy the following `CMakeLists.txt` file to your controller directory:
+As a template, you could copy the following `CMakeLists.txt` file to your controller directory:

 ```cmake
 cmake_minimum_required(VERSION 3.0)